faberNovel/CompositionalLayoutDSL/README.md

 ## Behind the scene

-Here some explanation of how this library work, it can be divided in 3 parts: the role of the core blocks, how dose the modifiers works, and how the conversion to the UIKit world is handled
+Here some explanation of how this library work, it can be divided in 3 parts: the role of the core blocks, how does the modifiers works, and how the conversion to the UIKit world is handled

 ### Core structs